Joshua-Stacy-VA/Vista-VAM/README.md

 # VAM2 Project Management
-Project Management for VistA Adaptive Maintenance - VA Enterprise Cloud Security.
+Authoritative schedules, milestones, and progress reports for all Project Management activity supporting the VistA Adaptive Maintenance (VAM) Product Work Statement (PWS), with links to all Project Management deliverables and documents.
+Major sub-tasks of VAM Project Management include managing all processes and documentation required for Authority to Operate (ATO)  and Initial Operating Capability (IOC) of VAM in the VA Enterprise Cloud (VAEC).

-This provides a single authoritative dashboard of all Project Management activities, milestones, and accomplishments, with associated links to all deliverables and documents.
-Major milestones of the VAM  Product Work Statement (PWS)  are achieving (1) Authority to Operate (ATO)  and  (2) Initial Operating Capability (IOC) in the VA Enterprise Cloud (VAEC).
+VAM Project Managment Dashboards:

 PWS Schedule
 ATO Schedule